Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Clay Golem.md

 - "desc": "The golem makes two slam attacks."
   "name": "Multiattack"
 - "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 5 ft., one target.\
-    \ Hit: 16 (dice: 2d10 + 5|avg (2d10 + 5)) bludgeoning damage.
-If the target\
+    \ Hit: dice: 2d10 + 5|avg (2d10 + 5) bludgeoning damage.
+If the target is\
-    \ is a creature, it must succeed on a DC 15 Constitution saving throw or have\
+    \ a creature, it must succeed on a DC 15 Constitution saving throw or have its\
-    \ its hit point maximum reduced by an amount equal to the damage taken.
+    \ hit point maximum reduced by an amount equal to the damage taken.
 The target\
     \ dies if this attack reduces its hit point maximum to 0.
 The reduction lasts\
     \ until removed by the  [[5.
 Mechanics/Spells/Greater Restoration.md|greater restoration]]\
     \ spell or other magic."